Ikhan101/ADR/readme2.md

 ## Implications

-The adoption of relational databse within the student attendance system provides
+The adoption of relational databse within the student attendance system provides detailed database and detailed structure.

 ## Status